 Because veggie burgers tend to get too mushy because of the high moisture content of beans and veggies that often go into these recipes, I roasted the beans and the mushrooms beforehand to extract as much moisture as possible.
 This is a little extra work, yet, but it's well worth the trouble to produce flavorful patties that hold up well on the grill.

 There are many flavorings that go into this grillable veggie burger, yes, but there are no hard and fast rules here.
 If you don't have smoked paprika, leave it out.
 No rosemary?
 Try sage instead, or thyme.
 Flavor your burger as you go along, and let your tastebuds tell you what you need.
 You won't go wrong.

-- 1 cup dry red kidney beans cooked and drained, or 2 1/2 cups canned beans, drained
+- 1 cup dried red kidney beans cooked and drained, or 2 ½ cups canned beans, drained

 - 1 cup chopped button or crimini mushrooms

-- 1 large roasted bell pepper patted dry with kitchen towels if using the jarred kind
+- 1 larger roasted bell pepper patted dry with kitchen towels if using the jarred kind

 - 1 tsp powdered and roasted cumin seeds

 - Salt and ground black pepper to taste